ZainBanyAli/library-management-api/README.md

 | PUT    | `/api/books/:id` | Update a book's details (Requires JWT) |
 | DELETE | `/api/books/:id` | Delete a book (Requires JWT) |

+## Design Patterns Used

+## Singleton Pattern (Database Connection)

+This project uses the Singleton Pattern for managing the database connection efficiently.
+The Singleton Pattern ensures that only one instance of the database connection pool is created and shared across the entire application, preventing multiple redundant connections.

+Implementation:

+The database connection is created using mysql2 and stored in a shared connection pool.

+When a query is executed, it reuses the same connection pool instead of opening a new connection every time.

+The pool is exported using pool.promise(), ensuring a single shared instance is used throughout the application.

+## Factory Pattern (Object Creation)

+This project also uses the Factory Pattern to streamline the creation of Book and Author objects.

+Implementation:

+Instead of directly instantiating objects, the Factory Pattern provides a single point of creation.

+This improves code reusability and maintainability by centralizing object construction logic.